-I chose Hoon In Koyasan (see reviews / check prices) Koyasan for my second night so that I could try a less popular temple and see which I liked more (see the results below!)
+I chose Hoon In Koyasan (see reviews / check prices) Koyasan for my second Mount Koya temple stay so that I could try a less popular temple and see which I liked more (see the results below!)

 I also purposely visited at the coldest time of the year, hoping to get some sub-zero temperatures and snow (as a Canadian living in a subtropical country, I truly miss the cold), and my visit to the sacred mountain-top temple town of Koyasan surely delivered.

 If you only want to visit Koyasan as a day trip from Osaka, this self-guided Mt.
 Koya day trek includes transportation and a shojin ryori lunch (see below) at one of the famous temples, or you can try this more thorough guided English Koyasan tour from Koyoto.
 However, as you will find out below, staying in a Koyasan temple stay is a must!